In this day and age, customers are bombarded with a lot of different products wherever they turn.

 Mentions over time by source

 This timeline shows you on which channels people have been talking about you the most.
-This information comes in handy to detect channels your (potential) customers are the most active on and direct your message to them on those channels.
+This information comes in handy to detect channels your (potential) customers are the most active on and direct your messaging to them on those channels.
 There is no point in posting tons of content on Twitter if you’re customers are not on it and won’t see it and engage with it, right?

 This segment is probably the most interesting.
 Here you can track whether people are responding positively or negatively to your products, marketing efforts, etc.